victor-smirnov/jenny-old/README.md

 Classical TMP in Jenny is possible, it's not deprecated, but recommended only for simple, immediately obvious and convenient cases.
 Everything non-trivial is encouraged to use metafunctions.

+Metafunctions are executed at compile time.
+In his way, they are somewhat similar to constexpr functions, but can use almost entire set of C++ lanuage feasures and most of the API.
+Metafunctions can read and write files, databases and network.
+They can create types by template instantialtions and any code by direct AST construction.
+Metafunctions are not limited with amount of data they can process.

+It may seems highly unreasonable why a metaprogram needs to read an arbitrary file?
+For example, for type metadata (type traits), when the structure of traits [goes beyond simple key/value model](https://github.com/victor-smirnov/memoria/blob/master/include/memoria/core/datatypes/traits.hpp).
+If type traits are hierarchically structured, it's higly error-prone to describe them as nested C++ type lists (via variadic templated).
+It doesn't scale beyond simple cases.
+Complex metadata should better be stored in the more suitable formats for that, like templatized [SDN](https://bitbucket.org/vsmirnov/memoria/wiki/String%20Data%20Notation) documents.

 ## Using Memoria for Code Model

 Memoria is a C++ metaprogramming framework for general-purpose copy-on-write based [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) on top of key-value memory model.
 There are two basic complex data "formats":